Home » News & Updates » Tennessee Court Allows Negligence Claim Against Health Care Provider Despite Lack of Expert Testimony

 The Court of Appeals of Tennessee recently discussed the significance of the amendments to the Tennessee Civil Justice Act of 2011 in the negligence case of Osunde v.
 Delta Med.
 Ctr.
 (Tenn.
 Ct.
 App.
 Feb.
 10, 2016).
 In Osunde, the plaintiff filed a complaint alleging claims of medical malpractice and common law negligence after she suffered injuries while being treated at the defendant’s hospital.
-When the plaintiff failed to disclose any experts pursuant to the trial court’s scheduling order, the defendant moved for summary judgment against the plaintiff.
+When the plaintiff failed to disclose any expert testimony pursuant to the trial court’s scheduling order, the defendant moved for summary judgment against the plaintiff.
 The trial court granted the defendant’s motion as to the health care liability action, but it denied summary judgment as to the plaintiff’s common law negligence claim.
 The defendant was granted leave to file an interlocutory appeal as to the negligence claim.

 In Osunde, the plaintiff sought treatment from the defendant’s hospital for pain in her left ankle.
 A radiology technician instructed the plaintiff to stand on a stool to receive an x-ray.
 As she stepped off the stool, the plaintiff fell and sustained a right fibular fracture.
 On appeal, the primary issue for the court was whether the common law negligence claim asserted by the plaintiff fell outside the context of a health care liability action and whether it could be supported in the absence of expert proof.